code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/facilitator-draft.md

 <h3 style="font-family: 'Gotham 5r', sans-serif">Additional Qualities (preferred)</h3>

   * Demonstrated ability to effectively engage and co-lead learning experiences for adults
-  * Prior experience as a Code.org facilitator
+  * Prior experience as a Code.org facilitator for a different Code.org course

 [/col-80]